-- (13) Pending the full application of the certification system of the entity in charge of maintenance provided for in this Regulation, the validity of existing practices to certify entities in charge of maintenance and maintenance workshops should be recognised during a period of transition in order to ensure the uninterrupted provision of rail freight services, in particular at international level.
-During this period the national safety authorities should pay particular attention to the equivalence and the consistency of the different certification practices. - (14) The measures provided for in this Regulation are in accordance with the opinion of the Committee established by Article 27 of Directive 2004/49/EC, - (15) In the cases provided for in Article 14(4) of Directive (EU) 2016/798, the certification of entities in charge of maintenance and of maintenance workshops as appropriate provide sufficient evidence that railway undertakings are capable, through their safety management system, to control the risks related to the maintenance of vehicles, including the use of contractors.
+(12) Pending the full application of the certification system of the entity in charge of maintenance provided for in this Regulation, the validity of existing practices to certify entities in charge of maintenance and maintenance workshops should be recognised during a period of transition in order to ensure the uninterrupted provision of rail operation services, in particular at international level.
+During this period the national safety authorities should pay particular attention to the equivalence and the consistency of the different certification practices.